Garvittt-API/Ikigai-music/README.md

 <br/>

 ### Step 5 — Name Your Server
-Enter any server name you want.
+Enter server name. you can name it anything you want (custom) Click **Next**.
-Click **Next**.

 <br/>